JakeyGilly/CompactifierPlusPlus/README.md

 This project is still in development and I am working on it.

 ## Usage
-You can clone this repository using ```git clone https://github.com/JakeyGilly/CompactifierPlusPlus.git``` or grab a release from the releases tab.
+You can clone this repository using ```$ git clone https://github.com/JakeyGilly/CompactifierPlusPlus.git``` or grab a release from the releases tab.

 Build the project using
 ```